Five Mistakes to Avoid When Creating Your College List

 5. Getting Caught Up in the Rankings

-It’s gratifying to receive recognition for all the hard work and commitment you’ve extended during your four years of high school.
-Many students want to get into a top 10 school because they feel it’s the ultimate reflection and recognition of their success.
+It’s gratifying to receive recognition for all the hard work and commitment you’ve put forth during your four years of high school.
+Many students want to get into a top-ten school because they feel it’s the ultimate reflection and recognition of their success.
 But don’t get caught in this dangerous pattern of thinking.
-Your priority should be finding a school that is a great match for your interests and values, not receiving an acceptance letter from a school whose name will elicit admiration and praise.
+Your priority should be finding a school that is a great match for your interests and values and not solely receiving an acceptance letter from a school whose name will elicit admiration and praise.

-Ranking colleges is an imprecise science to begin with and the organizations that do the ranking take many, many factors into consideration, some of which may ultimately be completely irrelevant to you.
-Most of the time, the student experience at these schools plays only a small role in its ranking, and even so—you are a unique individual, so no other student’s experience should be used as a barometer for your potential success at a school.
+Ranking colleges is an imprecise science to begin with.
+The organizations that do the ranking take many, many factors into consideration, some of which may ultimately be completely irrelevant to you.
+Most of the time, the student experience at these schools plays only a small role in its ranking, and even so — you are a unique individual, so no other student’s experience should be used as a barometer for your potential success at a school.

 For more information about choosing your college, check out these CollegeVine posts: